Ayodelefasulu/alx-system_engineering-devops/README.md

-This readme describes the system engineering repository root
+This is the root of system engineering